 Seizing more opportunities will make members healthier, happier, and more successful.
 Since all these achievements will be associated with your brand, they will stay with you longer.

-Both systems have three pricing plans Essential, Professional, and Custom, which you pick out depending on the size of your business.
+Both coworking platforms have three pricing plans Essential, Professional, and Custom, which you pick out depending on the size of your business.

 andcards and Optix ratings on Capterra